Company Logo

 • Assisting with the application and appeals process to access federal Jordan’s Principle funding

-• Depending on the unique needs of the child, Jordan’s Principle may include mobility aids, wheelchair ramps, assessments and screenings, medical supplies and equipment, mental health and wellness services, respite care, a personal support worker or social worker, school supplies, tutoring services, teaching assistants, psycho-educational assessments, assistive technology and electronics
+• Depending on the unique needs of the child, Jordan’s Principle may include mobility aids, wheelchair ramps, assessments and screenings, medical supplies and equipment, mental health and wellness services, respite care, a personal support worker or social worker, psycho-educational assessments, assistive technology and electronics

 • Providing support, navigation, and advocacy to appropriate programs, services and/or agencies and work with service providers in a responsive and coordinated manner